 MEETINGS are held every other month in January, March, May, July, September and November with Full Group Members attending every other meeting in January, May and September only.
 These are not public meetings.
 Other Councillors and/or interested parties are invited to attend according to the agenda.

-Next Meeting Date: Saturday 18 November for Core Group Members only.
+Next Meeting Date: Saturday 15 March 2025 for the Core Traffic Group.